-Description: Founded in 2008 the OAR offers the Schwallie Family Scholarship and in 2013 added the Lisa Higgins Hussman Scholarship Program.
-The former scholarship is intended for students attending two- or four-year college and who are diagnosed with Asperger’s Syndrome, while the latter is intended for students enrolled at vocational, trade, or technical schools.
-Students must be diagnosed with ASD (must submit proof of diagnosis), must be enrolled as a full time student in a post secondary accredited institution.
+Description: Founded in 2008, the OAR offers the Schwallie Family Scholarship and in 2013 added the Lisa Higgins Hussman Scholarship Program.
+The former scholarship is intended for students attending a two- or four-year college and who are diagnosed with Asperger’s Syndrome, while the latter is intended for students enrolled at vocational, trade, or technical schools.
+Students must be diagnosed with ASD (must submit proof of diagnosis), and be enrolled as a full time student in a post secondary accredited institution.

 This comprehensive site offers advice for students with physical disabilities and learning disabilities who are continuing on to higher education.
 The resource section covers college planning, admission procedures, and various advocacy groups for the disabled; the site also hosts a particularly notable guide for parents and students on planning and preparing for college.

 The American Association of People with Disabilities is the largest disability rights organization in the country.
 Their work largely focuses on promoting equal opportunity, independent living and support for people with disabilities and their families.
 The AADP site offers a number of outstanding resources for students with disabilities applying for college, including links to postsecondary education networks, reports from the National Center for Special Education and Research and resources for finding disability-friendly colleges.

 The website for the National Education Association of Disabled Students is an association of 40 campus-based student groups and committees.
 The mission of NEADS is to assist students with disabilities to “organize at the grassroots level.”